Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 **Not `/usr/local`.** A source install puts everything directly under the prefix, and that includes the bundled unprefixed `clang`, `clang++`, `lld`, `ld.lld`, `wasm-ld`, `opt`, `llc` and `llvm-*`.
 From `/usr/local/bin` — which usually precedes `/usr/bin` — those shadow your distro's compiler.
-For the same reason, do not put `/opt/wire-cdt/bin` on `PATH`: invoke it by absolute path (`/opt/wire-cdt/bin/cdt-cpp`), alias the `cdt-*` names, or symlink just the public entry points into a directory of your own.
+For the same reason, do not put `/opt/wire-cdt/bin` on `PATH` wholesale; symlink just the public entry points, as below.

 CMake then needs pointing at it, since `find_package(cdt)` derives its search prefixes from `PATH` with a trailing `bin` stripped — exactly what the above avoids doing: